awakari/.github/profile/README.md

 Conventional search engines are used to find information by a query.
 The problem is reverse in the modern world of real-time data streams.
 It's necessary to filter and consume the data matching a query on the fly.
+Existing stream processing solutions offer only the iteration way to find matching queries.
+For example, a system may have billions of user queries registered.
+Then every incoming message causes the iteration over the billions queries to find all the matches.
+So this doesn't scale efficiently when number of queries grows.

-Awakari is a message pub/sub routing system that comes to solve this problem.
+Awakari is a message pub/sub system that comes to solve this problem.
 It brings additional features:
 * Rich subscription matching conditions:
   * Wildcards